cocoelacanth/fmji-waitlist/README.md

 Below is a list of important assets, as well as an explanation of how to implement each.

-* `emoji.json` is a JSON object containing codepoints and authors for every emoji on this list, excluding updated designs for emojis that have been contributed before.
+* `emoji.json` is a JSON file containing codepoints and authors for every emoji on this list, excluding updated designs for emojis that have been contributed before.
   * Append the contents of this file to `assets/emoji.json` on the [`main`](https://github.com/vercte/forumoji) branch
-  * Copy the contents of the combined `assets/emoji.json` file into `assets/emoji.js` on the [`gh-pages`](https://github.com/vercte/forumoji/tree/gh-pages) branch
 * `emoji/15x15` contains every emoji on this list in PNG format, ready to be dropped in to the main repository as-is.
-  * Copy everything in this folder into `assets/emoji/15x15` on the [`main`](https://github.com/vercte/forumoji) and [`gh-pages`](https://github.com/vercte/forumoji/tree/gh-pages) branches
+  * Copy everything in this folder into `assets/emoji/15x15` on the [`main`](https://github.com/vercte/forumoji) branch

 Beyond just copying these files over, also take note of any emojis marked with an asterisk * in the waitlist above.
 These are updates to existing emojis, and adding these may involve updating the listed authors in `assets/emoji.json`.

+Once you have completed all of the above steps, don't forget to build the website with `npm run build` and copy the contents of the `dist` folder over to the [`gh-pages`](https://github.com/vercte/forumoji/tree/gh-pages) branch.